garethmarkel/ukb-administration/docs/pheno/understand_sql.md

 ## Example 3: Phenotypes from Health Records Linkage

-In the 'Phenotypes from Health Records Linkage' section, we present an example on how to extract information from Health Records, using the ICD-10 coding
+In the [Phenotypes from Health Records Linkage](tradition.md/#example-3-phenotypes-from-health-records-linkage) section, we present an example on how to extract information from Health Records, using the ICD-10 coding

 ``` sql
 .header on